syncfusion-content/blazor-docs/blazor/data-form/validation.md

 The `ObjectGraphDataAnnotationsValidator` within the DataForm component ensures the validation of the entire object graph of the bound model, including both collection and complex-type properties.In the below example  `ValidateComplexType` attribute is used  to validate the properties declared in the nested classes such as `ChildModel` and `GrandChildModel`.

+N> We need to install the [Microsoft.AspNetCore.Components.DataAnnotations.Validation](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.DataAnnotations.Validation) Nuget package into the DataForm for Complex model validation.

 {% tabs %}
 {% highlight razor tabtitle="ObjectGraphDataAnnotationsValidator"  %}